EAmbrozas/hangman-game-python/README.md

 <ul>
     <li>When you add more than one letter at a time, the computer recognizes it as a valid guess and updates the hangman game state.</li>
     <li>The hangman game state is updated when a number or any other sign is added and the software accepts it as a valid guess.</li>
+    <li>When the game generated a random word that was more than one word, empty spaces were replaced with underscores, thus I opted to delete these words from the list because I couldn't fix the problem.</li>
 </ul>

 <h2 id="deployment">Deployment</h2><hr>